webforms-core/.github/profile/README.md

 # WebForms Core Technology

 WebForms Core is an advanced technology for manipulating HTML tags on the server.
 It is a radical technology that eliminates the need for front-end development.
-Using WebForms Core is the easiest way to build web-based systems.
+WebForms Core is the easiest way to build web-based systems, because you only need to design an HTML page and manage it using server-side code.

-### Example
+In this technology, the [WebForms class](https://github.com/webforms-core/Web_forms_classes) on the server automatically communicates with the [WebFormsJS](https://github.com/webforms-core/Web_forms) library on the client side.
+To use this technology, you only need to include the WebFormsJS library in the head section of the HTML page and use the WebForms class on the server side.

-**Server code**
+## Example

 ```csharp
 WebForms form = new WebForms();